 Originally built as a Lombard castle, after the separation of the domains and land redistribution following the 18th century Leopold’s agrarian reform, Guardistallo found itself in the spotlight thanks to the dawn of a new class of wealthy landowners.

-In 1870 Villa Elena was built, the residence of the Marchionneschi family, one of the most important families in the area.
-A few years later the Marchionneschi Theatre was built, reopened in 1990 after a long period of restoration, with 180 seats and astounding acoustics.
-Currently the theatre is connected to a program of initiatives which brings the whole municipality to life, especially in the summer season.
+In 1870 Villa Elena –home to the Marchionneschi family, one of the most important in the area - was built.
+A few years later, the Marchionneschi Theatre was built, reopening in 1990 after a long period of restoration, with 180 seats and astounding acoustics.
+The theatre is currently connected to a program of initiatives bringing the whole municipality to life, especially in the summer.

 It’s definitely worth taking a day trip to the Valserena Convent, managed by a contemplative monk community.
 The convent is home to products obtained from the monks’ very own labour, such as creams, perfumes, soaps and liqueurs.

 Casino di Terra is a fascinating hamlet divided between the municipalities of Guardistalle and Montecatini Val di Cecina.
 The populated centre is small, built along the road that connects Cecina with Volterra, and is near a historic farm (now used as a restaurant).

 Montescudaio, one of the most beautiful villages in Italy, sill holds an air of the Middles Ages amidst its winding streets.
 In the town centre is Piazza Matteotti where the famous sculptor Italo Griselli’s birthplace is found.
 There are also many palaces of the city’s noble families, such as the Marchionneschi,the Ridolfi and the Palazzo Guerrini, which is now the town hall.